How to help someone you know who has been sexually assaulted:

-- Don't blame them.
-Or judge them, even if you would have behaved differently under the same circumstance.
+Don’t blame them.
+Even if you would have behaved differently under the same circumstance.
 Every person who survives a sexual assault deserves respect.

-- Allow them to make their own decisions.
+Allow them to make their own decisions.
 Being a survivor of sexual assault means losing all power and control over what happens to your own body.
-Let the survivor decide whether or not to report the sexual assault to law enforcement, and make their own choices about medical care.
+Let the survivor decide whether or not to report the sexual assault to law enforcement and allow them to make their own choices about medical care.

 Remember it’s their story to tell.
 Let the survivor decide who to tell about the sexual assault.